BitYoungjae/byj-cc-statusline/README.md

 ## ⚙️ How the Fuel Gauge Works

 Claude Code auto-compacts old messages when context exceeds **155K tokens** (200K total - 45K buffer).
+If you disable auto-compact via `/config`, the gauge uses the full 200K limit instead.

 **Calculation example:**